mattyturn95/travel-app/README.md

     - The project also uses Bootstrap to provide icons from [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)
 - [GitHub](https://github.com/)
     - This project uses **GitHub** to store and share all project code remotely.
-    - The new GitHub Projects planner was utilised to plan and keep track of this project.
-This project plan can be viewed [here]
 - [Unsplash](https://unsplash.com/)
     - The background image used at the top of the app was found on unsplash, a stock image library.
 - [Google Fonts](https://fonts.google.com/)